gip58/cyclist-distance-crowdsourced/README.md

-# Analysing trust in a traffic scene with an automated vehicle
+# Enhancing lateral overtaking distance for cyclist safety in the EU

 This project defines a framework for evaluating different technologies in a traffic environment involving a cyclist and a vehicle.
 The jsPsych framework is used for the frontend.
 In the description below, it is assumed that the repository is stored in the folder cyclist-distance-crowdsourced.
 Terminal commands assume macOS.